 If you are starting to increase your mileage for a marathon or other long distance race, it’s time to start thinking not only about your training plan, but also your recovery plan.
 While recovery is part of any good training plan, a specific recovery strategy, a plan within the plan, will help keep you healthy and uninjured through the training and the race.

 Another type of recovery would be post event.
-This is your rest and recuperation time following a goal event, where training is minimal as your body recovers from hard effort?
+This is your rest and recuperation time following a goal race, where training is minimal as your body recovers from a hard effort.

 Finally, the type of recovery I’m focusing on today is your mid-training recovery.
 When you are training hard you are constantly breaking down and repairing muscle.
 How well you bounce back between daily workouts is vital to your training, and can hinge on a couple key things.
 Here are some tips to help you recover fully and quickly in the middle of your training phase.

 5 Tips to Improve Recovery During Training